easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_COMPARISON_MATRIX.md

 ```

 **The Problem:**
-- Q-IDE's wins are GOOD but not DEFENSIBLE
+- Top Dog's wins are GOOD but not DEFENSIBLE
 - GitHub could match multi-LLM in 6 months
 - GitHub could add Runway integration in 3 months
-- GitHub could cut price to $10/month and kill Q-IDE's pricing advantage
+- GitHub could cut price to $10/month and kill Top Dog's pricing advantage
 - **But will GitHub do this?** Unknown (depends on strategy)

 ---